 I have, however, learned which basics you are likely to need when you travel in Portugal.
-In a bid to help both sexes bring the right things, here’s my guide to packing for a trip to Portugal.
+In a bid to help both sexes bring the right things for any time of year, here’s my guide to packing for a trip to Portugal.

 Things you need to pack all-year-round